ritwik1993/roboticslib_449/README.md

 ##Matlab
 Add the path to the folder into your current working directory

-You can use the "help <function_name>" command to quickly look at the preferred I/O for the functions.
+You can use the "help function_name" command to quickly look at the preferred I/O for the functions.

 ##Mathematica